 Board decisions and notices are available on our website at www.stb.dot.gov.Start Signature

 By the Board, David M. Konschnik, Director, Office of Proceedings.

 Vernon A. Williams,

-1. CSX Corporation, CSXT's parent company, and Norfolk Southern Corporation jointly acquired control of Conrail Inc., and its wholly owned subsidiary, Consolidated Rail Corporation (Conrail).
+1. Pursuant to Board authorization in 1998, CSX Corporation, CSXT's parent company, and Norfolk Southern Corporation jointly acquired control of Conrail Inc., and its wholly owned subsidiary, Consolidated Rail Corporation (Conrail).
 As a result of that acquisition, certain assets of Conrail have been assigned to NYC, a wholly owned subsidiary of Conrail, to be exclusively operated by CSXT pursuant to an operating agreement.
 The line to be abandoned is included among the property being operated by CSXT pursuant to the NYC operating agreement.Back to Citation

 BILLING CODE 4915-00-P